 No matter what it’s called, sugar is sugar, and in excess, it can negatively affect your body in many ways.
 Here’s a closer look at how sugar can mess with your health, from head to toe.

-You probably rolled your eyes at age 12, but your mother was right, candy can rot your teeth.
+You probably rolled your eyes at age 12, but your parents were right: candy can rot your teeth.
 Bacteria that cause cavities love to eat sugar lingering in your mouth after you eat something sweet.

-If you have joint pain, here’s more reason to lay off the candy. - eating lots of sweets has been shown to worsen joint pain because of the inflammation they cause in the body.
-Plus, studies show that sugar consumption can increase your risk of developing rheumatoid arthritis.
+If you have joint pain, here’s more reason to lay off the candy: Eating lots of sweets has been shown to worsen joint pain because of the inflammation they cause in the body.
+Plus, studies show that eating or drinking sugar can raise your risk of developing rheumatoid arthritis.

-Another side effect of inflammation - it may make your skin age faster.
+Another side effect of inflammation is that it may make your skin age faster.

 Excess sugar attaches to proteins in your bloodstream and creates harmful molecules called “AGEs,” or advanced glycation end products.
 These molecules do exactly what they sound like they do: age your skin.
 They have been shown to damage collagen and elastin in your skin -- protein fibers that keep your skin firm and youthful.
 The result?
 Wrinkles and saggy skin.